sympy/sympy/doc/src/guides/solving/solve-numerically.md

 0.739085133215161
 ```

-{func}`~.nsolve` is based on [mpmath.findroot](https://mpmath.org/doc/current/calculus/optimization.html#root-finding-findroot), and can pass parameters to it.
+{func}`~.nsolve` calls, and can pass parameters to, [mpmath.findroot](https://mpmath.org/doc/current/calculus/optimization.html#root-finding-findroot).

 ## Guidance

-### Finding complex roots of real function
+### Find complex roots of real function

-To solve for complex roots of real functions, a nonreal (either purely imaginary, or complex) initial point must be specified:
+To solve for complex roots of real functions, specify a nonreal (either purely imaginary, or complex) initial point:

 ```py
 >>> from sympy import nsolve